- Off road parking

 - Washing machine

 Llanbedr 1 mile.
 This single-storey cottage is situated in the Snowdonia National Park, above the village of Llanbedr, between the coast road and the Rhinog mountains.
 Carved out of a very ancient farm building, the cottage has an endearing, quirky charm, boasting roughly hewn beams, irregular white stone walls and an attractive woodburner in the sitting room.
-This is an ideal, cosy cottage retreat after a busy day of sightseeing, and the rear garden has a seating area ideal for dining alfresco.
+This is an ideal, cosy cottage retreat to return to after a busy day of sightseeing, and the rear garden has a seating area ideal for dining alfresco.
 Walkers and nature lovers will struggle to find a more suitably-located holiday cottage for indulging their passion, and despite the away-from-it-all location, the village of Llanbedr is only a 15-minute walk away.
 The Victoria Inn pub is a great asset and serves meals all day, with the River Artro flowing beside it.
 For days out, explore the beautiful surrounding coastline, or discover the magnificent Snowdonia National Park.
 A lovely Llanbedr cottage, perfect for a restful break.

 - Last minute